Skip to main content

 1 mentions Positive Neutral Negative

 Players find the grinding aspect initially tedious, as it primarily involves reviewing files and searching for solutions.
-However, they appreciate the gradual learning experience gained from collaborating with a supervisor, which adds depth to the task over time.
+However, this process becomes more engaging over time as players gain knowledge and experience through interactions with their supervisor.

 Buy Things Too Ugly